 FEDERAL LOANS

-The Federal Direct Unsubsidized loan is available to students in The Siena MBA and Master's in Accounting programs who have filed and met the FAFSA eligibility criteria and are enrolled at least half time per semester (6 credits).
+The Federal Direct Unsubsidized loan is available to graduate students who have filed and met the FAFSA eligibility criteria and are enrolled at least half time per semester (6 credits).
 This loan does not require a credit check or a certain level of income to be approved.
 The maximum amount awarded per academic year is $20,500.
 This loan can be awarded for one semester when requested.
-Apply for this loan by submitting the FAFSA to Siena College.
+Apply for this loan by submitting the FAFSA to Siena University.

-The Federal Direct Graduate PLUS loan is available to matriculated students in The Siena MBA and M.S. in Accounting programs, have filed a FAFSA and pass the required credit check to determine credit worthiness.
+The Federal Direct Graduate PLUS loan is available to matriculated graduate students, have filed a FAFSA and pass the required credit check to determine credit worthiness.
 Maximum loan amount is based on the student’s cost of attendance minus all other financial aid (loans, grants, scholarships).
 You can apply for a PLUS loan on the Federal Student Aid website.

 For both of these federal loan options, the borrower is responsible for all interest that accrues and can choose to either pay the interest while in school or it is deferred and added to the loan principal at repayment.
 Loan fees are deducted from the loan prior to the disbursement of the funds and borrowers are responsible for repayment of all such fees.
 Interest rates are determined each year and set in June of the upcoming academic year.
 Once set, the interest rate is locked in for the life of the loan.